-We identified the evaluation of revenue as a critical audit matter.
-Obtaining an understanding of the systems, databases, and processes used in the Company's revenue recognition process involved especially challenging auditor judgment and required significant auditor effort, including specialized knowledge related to IT applications.
-Specifically, evaluating the processes and the related internal controls for multiple revenue streams, including the number of related IT applications required significant auditor effort.
+We identified the evaluation of residential and SMB revenue as a critical audit matter.
+Evaluating the processes and the related internal controls over residential and SMB revenue, including the number of related IT applications, required a high degree of auditor judgment.
+Specifically, obtaining an understanding of the systems, databases, and processes used in the Company's recognition of residential and SMB revenue and evaluating the related internal controls required especially challenging auditor judgment and required significant auditor effort, including specialized knowledge related to IT.

-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's revenue recognition processes, including general IT controls and IT application controls.
-We involved IT professionals with specialized skills and knowledge, who assisted in testing certain IT applications that are used by the Company in its revenue recognition processes.
-We observed technicians perform service installations to gain an understanding of the revenue related activities, including the use of IT applications.
-We evaluated the Company's revenue recognition policies by examining the Company's published terms and conditions, and analyzing a selection of customer contracts to understand the contractual terms and conditions.
-For certain revenue streams, we assessed the recorded revenue by comparing the total cash received during the year to the revenue recorded in the general ledger.
-For other revenue streams, we assessed the recorded revenue by selecting a sample of transactions and comparing the amounts recognized for consistency with underlying documentation.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's residential and SMB revenue recognition processes, including general and application IT controls.
+We involved IT professionals with specialized skills and knowledge, who assisted in testing certain IT applications that are used by the Company in its recognition of residential and SMB revenue.
+We evaluated the Company's residential and SMB revenue recognition policies by examining the Company's published terms and conditions and by analyzing customer invoices to understand the contractual terms and conditions.
+We assessed recorded residential and SMB revenue by comparing the total cash received related to residential and SMB revenue transactions during the year to the revenue recorded in the consolidated financial statements.
+We assessed customer credits, including those issued subsequent to December 31, 2020, and evaluated the impact to revenue recognition.